The injuries pile up, and the Warriors’ reign ends

 And for the Warriors, it just prolonged the inevitable.

 Thompson finished with 30 points, even missing the fourth quarter.
-Andre Iguodala scored 22 points, Curry had 21 and Draymond Green finished with 11 points, 19 rebounds and 13 assists.
+Andre Iguodala scored 22 points, Curry had 21 and Green finished with 11 points, 19 rebounds and 13 assists.

 It wasn’t enough.